 Of course, in most restaurants the cutlery is placed down before each course but you are not serving in a restaurant, and having is laid out is one less thing to worry about.

-If using a place card, the most formal is to center to the plate.
+If using a place card, the most formal is centering it to the plate.
 Otherwise you can put it anywhere, on the napkin, above the fork, or sometimes, I use a dry erase marker and put the name of the guest on the water or wine glass.
 Easy and much less formal.

-When using menus, place on the plate or on the right of the plate.
+When using menus, place on the plate or to the right of the plate.
 In formal setting the menu should not be propped up and resting on the glassware.